ropensci/lightr/README.md

 ## Similar projects

-* `lightR` itself contains some code that has been initially forked from [`pavo`], namely the `getspec()` function.
-The code has since then been refactored and optimised for speed. [`pavo`] differs from `lightR` in its focus and core functionalities.
-The main strength of [`pavo`] is the comprehensive and user-friendly set of functions to analyse spectral data using [colour vision models](https://en.wikipedia.org/wiki/Color_model), while `lightR` focuses on the data import step.
+* `lightr` itself contains some code that has been initially forked from [`pavo`], namely the `getspec()` function.
+The code has since then been refactored and optimised for speed. [`pavo`] differs from `lightr` in its focus and core functionalities.
+The main strength of [`pavo`] is the comprehensive and user-friendly set of functions to analyse spectral data using [colour vision models](https://en.wikipedia.org/wiki/Color_model), while `lightr` focuses on the data import step.
 * [`photobiologyInOut`] also provides functions to import spectral data.
   The goal of the author is to provide a complete pipeline of spectral data import and analysis using a
   [set of tightly integrated R packages](https://www.r4photobiology.info/).
   This however makes it more difficult to use a different tool for a given step of the process.
-On the contrary, `lightR` aims at proposing a light package with limited dependencies that focuses on the data import step of the process and let the user pick their favorite tool for the analysis step.
+On the contrary, `lightr` aims at proposing a light package with limited dependencies that focuses on the data import step of the process and let the user pick their favorite tool for the analysis step.

-Because of its user-friendly high-levels functions and low dependency philosophy, `lightR` may also hopefully prove useful for people working with other languages than R.
+Because of its user-friendly high-levels functions and low dependency philosophy, `lightr` may also hopefully prove useful for people working with other languages than R.
 `